Mueller to Congress: Trump’s Wrong, I Didn’t Exonerate Him

 “This,” she said, “is a bit insane.”

-The back-to-back hearings are the culmination, and all-but-certain conclusion, of Mueller’s work as special counsel—a job that started more than two years ago at a moment of extraordinary national tumult.
+The Capitol Hill doubleheader is the culmination, and all-but-certain conclusion, of Mueller’s work as special counsel—a job that started more than two years ago at a moment of extraordinary national tumult.

 After the Intelligence Community released an assessment in January of 2017 that the Kremlin interfered in the 2016 election to try to help Trump win, then-FBI Director James Comey revealed the bureau was scrutinizing Trump World’s Russia ties.
 The disclosure enraged Trump, who then fired Comey, sending the Justice Department into emergency mode.